Military charity partner up with Sherwood Forest Hospitals NHS Foundations Trust

 “The opportunity to raise awareness of how the Trust is working to support veteran’s and serving personnel was superb.

-"Both SSAFA and Sherwood Forest Hospitals partnership is one that will hopefully raise awareness of the support that is available across the local community.”
+“The SSAFA and Sherwood Forest Hospitals partnership is one that will hopefully raise awareness of the support available across the community.”